 16. Beavertail Hill State Park

-There are now 24 campsites on Beavertail Hill's property that you could reserve on the park's website.
-Just remember there's no overnight camping allowed in Beavertail Hill during the winter season.
+There are now 24 campsites on Beavertail Hill's property that you can reserve on the park's website.
+Just remember, there's no overnight camping allowed in Beavertail Hill during the winter season.

 17. Travelers' Rest State Park